MarcoCrisafulli5/MARL-StagHunt/README.md

 # MARL-StagHunt

-The StagHunt environment available [here](https://github.com/giorgiofranceschelli/Gymnasium-Stag-Hunt/tree/master) contains 3 multi-agent grid-based stochas- tic games, the aim of this project is to explore prosocial behavior in multi-agent reinforcement learning.
+The StagHunt environment available [here](https://github.com/giorgiofranceschelli/Gymnasium-Stag-Hunt/tree/master) contains 3 multi-agent grid-based stochastic games, the aim of this project is to explore prosocial behavior in multi-agent reinforcement learning.

 Indipendent Deeep Q-Learning implemented with a shared experience buffer.